Trump's Unpopularity Unprecedented Given The Strength Of U.S. Economy, 'Bloomberg' Analysis Shows

 President Trump is infamous for hyperbolic, sometimes inaccurate, and outrageous statements.

-A controversial Washington Post analysis, Published August 1, showed that Trump has managed to make 4,229 false or misleading claims in 558 days.
+A controversial Washington Post analysis, published August 1, showed that Trump has managed to make 4,229 false or misleading claims in 558 days.

-After studying the way Trump speaks for two years, Georgetown University’s Department of Linguistics, as the Washington Post reported, concluded that the POTUS’ speech patterns include sudden topic shifts, casual tone, simple vocabulary, and hyperbole.
+After studying the way Trump speaks for two years, Georgetown University’s Department of Linguistics, as the Washington Post reported, concluded that the president’s speech patterns include sudden topic shifts, casual tone, simple vocabulary, and hyperbole.

-According to Bloomberg‘s analysis, hyperbole appears to be President Trump’s greatest enemy, when it comes to public perception of his economy.
+According to Bloomberg‘s analysis, hyperbole appears to be President Trump’s greatest enemy when it comes to public perception of his economy.
 Trump often boasts via Twitter about creating the best, strongest economy ever.
 While that is simply not true, Bloomberg noted, the U.S. economy is, in fact, on a roll.

-Wages are on the rise, and unemployment is a near the lowest since the 1960s.
+Wages are on the rise and unemployment is near the lowest since the 1960s.

-Simply put, Democrats and Republicans perceive Trump’s presidency differently, according to Bloomberg, whose polarization index shows that the difference in sentiment between Democrats and Republicans is approaching levels last seen during the Bush administration, and the Iraq war.
+Simply put, Democrats and Republicans perceive Trump’s presidency differently, according to Bloomberg, whose polarization index shows that the difference in sentiment between Democrats and Republicans is approaching levels last seen during the Bush administration and the Iraq war.